 Knowledge and Power in International Relations (IR):

-The relationship between knowledge and power is a central theme in International Relations (IR), reflecting the idea that those who possess and control information often wield significant influence in global affairs.
-Here’s a detailed exploration of the dynamic interplay between knowledge and power in the context of IR:
+The link between knowledge and power is very important in International Relations (IR).
+It shows that those who have and control information often have a lot of influence in world matters.
+Here’s a simpler look at how knowledge and power work together in IR:

 1. Military Power: